Lin Chuan: Career

+Premiership (2016-2017)

-On 15 March 2016, president-elect Tsai named Lin premier.
+On 15 March 2016, president-elect Tsai Ing-wen named Lin as the premier.
 He was confirmed by the Legislative Yuan soon after and took office on 20 May 2016.
 On 4 September 2017 he resigned as premier reportedly to bolster Tsai's declining popularity.
 Shortly after stepping down, Lin was awarded the Order of Propitious Clouds.